Strattonshrugged/buzz/README.md

-TODO Pass the text input on the landing page to the owner and player pages somehow TODO Create a unique ID code generator to pass as a cookie to the game owner TODO If someone tries to join a game in progress and they have the cookie code, they become the owner TODO Player and Owner pages should all have a div that shows "blocks" of submissions TODO Players should have a submit button to submit their answer to the gameboard TODO Owners should have a clear button to clear the submissions from the gameboard
+TODO Player and Owner pages should all have a div that shows "blocks" of submissions TODO Players should have a submit button to submit their answer to the gameboard TODO Owners should have a clear button to clear the submissions from the gameboard